nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Ui](images/Ui.png)

+Ultron tracks openings through a visual interface and allows you to enter commands to manage these openings efficiently.
 If you are familiar with the Ultron interface and can type fast, it can help you organise your internship applications in a much more efficient and structured manner compared to traditional methods such as using spreadsheets.

 ---

-<div style="page-break-after: always;"></div>

 ## Table of Contents